Thank You, Omu!: Reception and awards

 The book received a starred review from Kirkus Reviews; Publishers Weekly, who also named it to their best books of 2018, praised the book as a "sweet story of inclusivity, gratitude, and delicious fellowship is also a feast for the eyes"; and School Library Journal, with reviewer Maria Salvadore writing, "Children will enjoy this fresh, engaging story of friendship and community building, perfect for any group gathering."

-At the 2019 Youth Media Awards, the book was the recipient of a 2019 Caldecott Honor for its illustrations and the Coretta Scot King Steptoe Award for best new illustrator.
+At the 2019 Youth Media Awards, the book was the recipient of a 2019 Caldecott Honour for its illustrations and the Coretta Scot King Steptoe Award for best new illustrator.
 Mora didn't answer the phone calling to tell her that she'd won the Caldecott Honor as she assumed it was a telemarketer only answering it when it called back a few minutes later.
 Upon hearing the news she cried say that, "Like most children’s book illustrators it has always been my dream to get Caldecott recognition one day.
 I simply cannot believe this has happened so early in my career but I am incredibly grateful."
 The book also won a 2019 Ezra Jack Keats Book Award for its illustrations.